mmitss/mmitss-az/src/mrp/snmp-engine/README.md

 }
 ```

 Similarly, a particular SNMP object (again, having a defined OID) in the target SNMP device can be managed by formulating and sending a JSON formatted SnmpSet request to the SnmpEngine.
-An example of such JSON formatted SnmpGet request is as follows:
+An example of such JSON formatted SnmpGetRequest is as follows:
 ```
 {
     "MsgType": "SnmpSetRequest",